ruby2js/ruby2js/docs/src/_examples/stimulus/index.md

 `this.`.
 All you need to do is follow the naming conventions and drop the file in the right location and everything will JustWork™.

-In two pages, you will have this and more up and running so you can see for yourself, but meanwhile if you are curious as to what the generated JavaScript for this class would look like, check out the results on the [live demo](../../demo/?es2022&filter=stimulus%2Cesm&autoexports=default&ruby=class%20HelloController%20%3C%20Stimulus%3A%3AController%0A%20%20def%20greet%28%29%0A%20%20%20%20outputTarget.textContent%20%3D%0A%20%20%20%20%20%20%22Hello%2C%20%23%7BnameTarget.value%7D%21%22%0A%20%20end%0Aend) page.
+In the upcoming pages, you will have this and much, much, more up and running so you can see for yourself, but meanwhile if you are curious as to what the generated JavaScript for this class would look like, check out the results on the [live demo](../../demo/?es2022&filter=stimulus%2Cesm&autoexports=default&ruby=class%20HelloController%20%3C%20Stimulus%3A%3AController%0A%20%20def%20greet%28%29%0A%20%20%20%20outputTarget.textContent%20%3D%0A%20%20%20%20%20%20%22Hello%2C%20%23%7BnameTarget.value%7D%21%22%0A%20%20end%0Aend) page.